 Proactive in the Democracy Gap:

 Yet, despite stakeholder legitimacy there is a tendency to dispense with the “inconvenience” of discovering the collective will, desires and possibilities known by the people who actually live in the community.
 Therefore, our Community Association will be pro-active to help avoid the presentation of plans in the typical “for you, without you” scenario when it’s too late.

-Fortunately, our municipal partners have agreed to an early welcome of the concerns, ideas and visions of our residents.
+Fortunately, our stakeholder partners have agreed to an early welcome of the concerns, ideas and visions of our residents.
 However, the Association cannot respond without consensus or presenting the views of all our members as part of this common agenda framework.

-Thank you, for participating.
+Thank you, for participating in this extraordinary time.